 - And more (full list here)

 When it comes to shares, you are only allowed to invest in companies that are listed on what is known as a recognised stock exchange.
-This includes most major stock exchanges in the world, such as the London Stock Exchange, but does not include the Alternative Investment Market (AIM).
-Although it has often been argued AIM shares should be eligible, the Treasury has so far resisted lobbying for their inclusion.
+This includes most major stock exchanges in the world, such as the London Stock Exchange.
+Shares listed on the Alternative Investment Market (AIM) can also be included following a rule change in 2013.
+However, shares in private companies are not allowed.

-While you are only allowed to put half of your yearly ISA allowance in cash, you can put your entire limit, up to the current maximum of £11,280, into a stocks and shares ISA.
-The government wants to encourage you to invest rather than hold cash because it is better for the economy (if not necessarily for you if the markets are plummeting).
+While you are only allowed to put half of your yearly ISA allowance in cash, you can put your entire limit, up to the current maximum of £11,880, into a stocks and shares ISA.
+However, from 1 July 2014 the annual ISA allowance will be increased to £15,000 and you will be able to put as much as you like either in cash or stocks and shares, as well as transferring freely from one to the other.

 Tax status of stocks and shares ISAs

 One important thing to note is that stocks and shares ISAs are not totally tax-free.
-You don’t have to pay capital gains tax (CGT), which would stand at 18 per cent or 28 per cent, depending on your income (although the annual CGT exemption of £10,600 makes this benefit rather moot in your first year of ISA investing).
+You don’t have to pay capital gains tax (CGT), which would amount to 18 per cent or 28 per cent of any gains, depending on your level of income (although the annual CGT exemption of £11,000 makes this benefit rather moot until you have built up a substantial ISA portfolio and want to liquidate a substantial chunk of it).

-You also don’t pay any income tax on dividends or interest at your personal rate, no matter whether that is 20 per cent, 40 per cent or 50 per cent.
+You also don’t pay any income tax on dividends or interest at your personal rate.

 Switching your ISAs to a different manager, as with a cash ISA, must be done by asking your current provider to transfer it to the new manager because you can’t do it yourself.
-They cannot refuse to transfer, but they might levy a switching charge or force you to sell all of your investments so that you only transfer cash.
-Remember to check with your prospective manager what the switching costs are before signing up.
+They cannot refuse to transfer, but they might levy exit fees, usually about £25 for every fund or share you hold.
+Unlike with cash ISAs, the process can be long-winded and the costs considerable, so remember to check with your prospective manager what the switching costs are before signing up.

 Providers of stocks and shares ISAs

 While cash ISAs are offered by all good banks and building societies, stocks and shares ISAs are available from a wider range of providers.
-You can still invest through your bank, but you can also opt for an online fund platform, fund supermarket, share dealing service or even go direct to investment providers.
+You can still invest through your bank, but this isn't usually the best option as the investment choice can be restricted and the costs uncompetitive.
+You'd generally be better off opting for a fund supermarket, share dealing service or even going direct to investment providers.

-Fund platforms, of which Hargreaves Lansdown’s Vantage platform is one of the most popular, provide easy access to a cornucopia of different investments within the same wrapper.
+Fund supermarkets such as those provided by Bestinvest, Charles Stanley Direct, Fidelity and Hargreaves Lansdown provide easy access to a cornucopia of different investments within the same wrapper.
 This is useful because you are only allowed to open one stocks and shares ISA per year.

 These ‘self-select’ ISAs offer a broader choice of investments than some providers that will only offer their own products for investment.
 The number of different investments you can hold within a self-select ISA is constrained only by the ISA allowance and the minimum investment levels of whatever you are investing in.
 Most platforms will also allow you to keep your money in cash for a limited amount of time if you want to wait for a better investment opportunity.